-The Code allows for a diverse range of one and two storey homes which provide all the amenity of a traditional freestanding home in a well-designed and compact form.
-It provides a great alternative to apartments and freestanding homes and it fits into existing streets and neighbourhoods.
-It helps housing affordability by providing smaller homes on smaller lots that still provide all the amenities of a single dwelling and can accommodate a wide variety of lifestyles and needs, including growing families or empty nesters.
+The Code allows for a diverse range of one and two storey homes, providing all the amenities of a traditional freestanding home in a well-designed and compact form.
+It provides a great alternative to apartments and freestanding home fitting into existing streets and neighbourhoods.
+It helps housing affordability by providing smaller homes on smaller lots that still provide all the amenities of a single dwelling.
+It can accommodate a wide variety of lifestyles and needs, including growing families or empty nesters.

 Two-storey building height limits are designed to ensure the size and scale of complying development is low rise and will easily fit into established streetscapes.